European-Unified-ID/EUID-docs/docs/getting-started/gs-faqs.md

 The system should follow the [email normalization rules](../getting-started/gs-normalization-encoding.md#email-address-normalization) and hash without salting.

-#### Should I store large volumes of email addresses or their hash mappings?
+#### Should I store mapping of email addresses or corresponding hashes to raw EUIDs in my own datasets?

 Yes.
 Not storing email address or hash mappings may increase processing time drastically when you have to map millions of addresses.
 Recalculating only those mappings that actually need to be updated, however, reduces the total processing time because only about 1/365th of EUIDs need to be updated daily.